Sell us your car and Be in to win $500

 Find out more

-1000's of Quality Cars for Sale - 20 Locations Nationwide
+1000s of Quality Cars for Sale - Over 20 Locations Nationwide

-Turners Cars is the largest used car network in New Zealand with 20 car dealer locations nationwide.
-With a huge range of around 3,000 cars for sale (and another 1,500 being prepared for sale at any one time) there is truly something for everyone.
+Turners Cars is the largest used car network in New Zealand with over 20 car dealer locations nationwide.
+With thousands of cars for sale (and another 1,500 being prepared for sale at any one time) there is truly something for everyone.
 We’ve been helping Kiwis buy and sell used cars for almost 60 years.
 And if you want car finance or car insurance, we can sort that out for you as well.

 Auctions & Events